 As with all your other gear, your mask and fins should be rinsed after each dive using fresh water.
 Let these dry off completely before storing.

 If possible, keep the plastic inserts that came with your fins.
-Once the fins are dry, you can use the inserts to help maintain the shape of the foot pockets during storage.
+Once the fins are dry, you can use the inserts to help maintain the shape of the foot pocket during storage.
 Never store fins by standing them on their tips as this causes damage.
 Hang them using the strap, or place them flat to dry.

 Your mask should be stored on its own in a hard case.
 This protects the lenses from scratching and the silicone skirt from becoming distorted.
-A hard case will also protect the mask from damage if something accidentally fall on it.
+A hard case will also protect the mask from damage if something accidentally falls on it.

 Regulator - How to clean while keeping moisture out of the first stage